-Probably the most important feature is that all operations of the devices are designed to be idempotent.
+Probably the most important feature is that all operations of the devices are designed to be independent of each other.
 This means that to issue an operation any relevant parameters are usually given in the same method call, there is no requirement that for a single operation multiple method calls are necessary.
 This minimizes the effort for error handling which needs to be done in a communication layer as well as in the application.